RTC:Rural Rural Institute University of Montana

 • Many participants report the session on systems advocacy as their first exposure to disability rights advocacy.

-• Individuals who participated in Living Well also report less limitation due to secondary health conditions and reduced health care costs.
+• Individuals who participated in Living Well also report fewer limitations due to secondary health conditions and reduced health care costs.

 Program Reports

-For more information about the Living Well with a Disability program, please contact:
+For more information about the Living Well in the Community program, please contact the Healthy Community Living team at:

 maggie.lawrence@mso.umt.edu